startxfr/sxapi-core/docs/resources/serviceinfo.md

 # SXAPI Resource : serviceinfo

 This resource allow you to get information about the running service.
-This resource can be used using ```require('/app/core/resource').get('resource-id')``` in your own modules.
+This resource can be used using ```javascript require('/app/core/resource').get('resource-id')``` in your own modules.

 ## Resource configuration